karanpratapsingh/learn-go/README.md

 Lastly, let's discuss some properties of channels:

-- A send to a nil channel blocks forever.
+- A send to a `nil` channel blocks forever.

 ```go
 var c chan string
 c <- "Hello, World!" // Panic: all goroutines are asleep - deadlock!
 ```

-- A receive from a nil channel blocks forever.
+- A receive from a `nil` channel blocks forever.

 ```go
 var c chan string
 fmt.Println(<-c) // Panic: all goroutines are asleep - deadlock!
 ```

-- A send to a closed channel panics.
+- A send to a closed channel causes a panic.

 ```go
 var c = make(chan string, 1)